fullcalendar/fullcalendar/tests/automated_test_readme.md

 # Development Tools

-To run automated tests, you must first install the `karma` command line utility globally:

-	npm install -g karma-cli

-Then, assuming all your source files have been built (via `grunt dev` or `build/watch`), you can run the tests from a browser (this will output a URL that you can visit):
+First, your JS/CSS files should be built (via `grunt dev` or `build/watch.sh`).
+Then you can run the tests from a browser (this will output a URL that you can visit):

-	karma start --single-run
+	grunt karma

 Alternatively, you can run the tests headlessly:

-	karma start --single-run --browsers PhantomJS
+	grunt karma:headless

+Both commands will watch for any changes made to source files or test files, and then automatically rereun the tests.

 # Collaboration Resources